 By examining the literary genre, the kind of language used and the expected audience, one gains clues to the purpose of the text.
 Is the text written to teach a new lesson or an old lesson in a new light?
 Does it state the genealogy of a family?
 Does it describe the love between a man and a woman through poetry?
 Does it aim to shake up the complacency of an audience or attempt to set commonly held misperceptions straight?
 While a text can have more than one purpose, understanding the language, genre and audience expectations can help readers determine how best to interpret it.

 Most contemporary biblical scholars understand the opening chapters of Genesis as containing a polemic element that contrasts Israel’s God with the polytheistic creation and flood stories of the ancient Mesopotamian world in which Hebrews lived.
 By understanding something of this context, one can begin to see why these portions of Genesis take the shape they do.
-For example, it is probably not accidental that the term "lights" was chosen to describe the sun and the moon as opposed to the Semitic words for sun and moon, which were also the names of pagan gods (Genesis 1:16-18).
+For example, it is probably not accidental that the term "lights" was chosen to describe the sun and the moon as opposed to the Semitic words for sun and moon, which were also the names of pagan gods (Gen. 1:16-18).
 The text was written in a way that would show stark contrast to the established belief systems that surrounded the Hebrews.